 When you are wanting something special created for yourself or your business the ideal option is to use a local artist.
 Is it going to cost you more?
-Maybe, but you also have the piece of mind knowing that you have something that is original and wasn’t made using someone else’s hard earned work that they weren’t recognized or paid for.
+Maybe, but you also have the peace of mind of knowing that you have something that is original and wasn’t made using someone else’s hard-earned work that they weren’t recognized or paid for.
 There is something unique about having a Photographer or Creative Specialist do work especially for you.

 There are uses of AI that are very beneficial.
 AI in editing is utilized in many ways.
 Adobe editing products don’t use the exterior open-source options to submit for training AI.
 It has its purpose; I am simply putting facts out there for you to have as a resource.